krbreyn/gobits/README.md

-A bot-scripting game written in Go, inspired by kartoffels.
+A bot-programming game written in Go, inspired by kartoffels.
+It uses Lua as the scripting language for ease of implementation.